Emilie Loring: Publishing and copyright history

-Her earlier books, published from 1922 to 1937, were originally published in hardcover by William Penn & Company in Philadelphia.
+Her earlier books, from 1922 to 1937, were originally published in hardcover by William Penn & Company in Philadelphia.
 Her books from 1938 to 1950 were originally published by Little, Brown and Company, as were all of her posthumous works.
 All 30 of her novels written during her lifetime were reprinted by Grosset (now Grosset & Dunlap) in 1961.
 Later, all of her works were reprinted in mass-market paperback editions by the romance division of Bantam Books.

 As late as 2005, Thorndike Press, an imprint of Thomson Gale, was reprinting select titles in large-print format, although its website did not show them in its 2007 catalog.

-Little, Brown and Company owns the copyright on books dated (1952?) to 1954.
 Emilie Loring's sons, Robert and Selden, are listed as "child of the author" in searchable copyright renewal records.
+The Loring family asserted its rights to copyright in 2016 and is now re-publishing Emilie Loring's works.

 Selden was listed first in the copyright information from 1955 to 1960 (or 1961?).
 From 1962 to 1971, Robert is listed first in the copyright information.
 In the 1972 novel The Shining Years, only Robert is listed as the copyright owner as the executor of the estate of Emilie Baker Loring.